sduduzog/sduduzog.github.io/content/blog/2020-08-19-hactoberfest-is-coming.md

 ### So What's Hactoberfest?

-It's not a month long beer festival, I first thought it was, but no. It is a month long festival of code organized by DigitalOcean.
-Participating is really really easy and every one is welcome,
+It's not a month long beer festival, I first thought it was, but no 😒.
+It is a month long festival of code organized by DigitalOcean where you participate by simply opening a pull request and contributing to any open source project.